AwesDea/SmartLab/README.md

-!!!!!!-- Still Under Construction --!!!!!!!!
 # Smart Lab with Raspberry Pi and Esp8266

-One RaspberryPi, three ESP8266s a bunch of sensors and datas to keep and use it later.
+One RaspberryPi, three ESP8266s, a bunch of sensors and data to keep and use it later.

 ## Getting Started